Mykhailo-Seniutovych/Battleship.cpp/README.md

-# Build the project with CMake, run these commands from the root directory
+## To build the project with CMake, run these commands from the root directory
 - cmake -S . -B build
 - cmake --build build